vuepress-theme-hope/vuepress-theme-hope-v1/docs/theme/src/guide/feature/pwa.md

 The plugin will use the information from the VuePress plugin API and set the fallback for fields in manifest as much as possible.
 So you don’t need to set most of the manifest fields.

-If the following fields are not set, they will try to fallback to the following preset values ​​in order.
+If the following fields are not set, they will try to fallback to the following preset value in order.

 | Options                     | Default value                                                                                          |
 | --------------------------- | ------------------------------------------------------------------------------------------------------ |